ccurtsinger/itsterminal/step1.md

 cs101/ cs201/
 {% endhighlight %}

 Just type the next character that distinguishes the two options (a `2`) then press <kbd>tab</kbd> one last time to finish the completion.

-Run the completed command to move to your `Sites/cs201` directory and move on to the next step.
+<strong>Run the completed command to move to your `Sites/cs201` directory and move on to the next step.</strong>